 - 1/4 cup lightly toasted coconut flakes or almond slivers for garnish (optional)

-- Combine coconut milk, water, and sugar in a medium-size saucepan so that the sugar dissolves.
+- Combine coconut milk, water, and sugar in a medium-sized saucepan so that the sugar dissolves.

 - Add rice to the saucepan, then bring to a simmer.

 - Continue to simmer for 20–25 minutes—depending on the kind of rice used; brown rice will take longer—until most of the liquid is absorbed.
 Stir occasionally.
 Add more liquid (coconut milk, water, soymilk, or other vegan milk) as necessary to cook the rice without burning it.

 - If using raisins, add them shortly before the rice has finished cooking.
 You may need to add more liquid, since raisins absorb moisture.